-Xin Wang and I have published a piece in the International Journal of Research in Marketing.
+Xin Wang and I published a piece in the International Journal of Research in Marketing.
 We called the article Marketing Accounts.
-I’m pleased to say that the full text of this research article is available free of charge at the link below.
-(We would like to thank SSHRC/the Canadian government for this as they provided the funding).
+This discusses marketing accounts for managers.
+The full text of this research article is available free of charge.
+See the link below.
+(We would like to thank SSHRC/the Canadian government for this.
+They provided the funding for open access).

 Markets Can Do Better Without Financial Accounting Change

-Our suggestion is better internal accounting for marketing.
+Our suggestion is better internal reporting.
 We argue that marketers should take control of a set of management accounts.
-The marketers can then make them useful for marketing managers.
-(To be clear this is what management accounts are supposed to be.
-Sadly, management accounts often aren’t that useful to managers, because internal reports typically follow external reporting rules).
-To help marketers effect the change we outline principles of internal “Marketing Accounts”.
-We show how these principles differ from current accounting practice.
+The marketers can then make the accounts useful for their needs.
+Sadly, currently, management accounts often aren’t that useful to managers.
+Is this a surprise to anyone?

 In a critical bit of the paper we note that:

 Marketing accounts capture the value of market-based assets, applying accounting’s matching concept as consistently as possible to treat marketing as an investment where appropriate.
 These accounts are based upon expected value, and are feasible within accounting rules given they aim only to aid management, not investor, decision making.
 Marketing accounts vary between, but not within, firms, and are comprehensive and regular.
 Finally, they are controlled by marketers with assumptions and models recorded and approved by the chief marketing officer.Bendle and Wang, 2017, page 1

 Differences Between Financial And Marketing Accounts